Tramaine Billie

-High school career
+Early life

 Billie attended Dreher High School in Columbia, South Carolina, where he was coached by Bill Bacon.
 Billie played two seasons at linebacker before moving to running back his junior season, in which he rushed for 2,003 yards (school record) and 19 touchdowns and also made 52 tackles.
 As a senior, he rushed for 1,000 yards in the first five games of the 2002 season with an offensive line that did not have a returning starter, after missing two games with a sprained ankle, Billie ended his senior season with 1,570 yards and 17 touchdowns in just eight games; also added 58 tackles, including two sacks, three caused fumbles, and a blocked kick, good enough to make him a Mr. Football finalist, and earn him and appearance in the North-South All-Star Game.
 He set the school career rushing mark with 4,073 yards and 43 touchdowns.
 He was also a two-year letterman in Basketball and five-time letterman in track (AAA state champion in the 100m in 2002).

 Billie committed to Clemson University on July 8, 2003.
 Billie's lone other FBS football scholarship came from the University of South Carolina.